Every day, we are privileged to serve a range of organizations whose work collectively will:

 It's not an exaggeration to say that the work of our clients literally shapes our world.
 Each month we highlight one or more of our awesome clients.

 SPOTLIGHT ON PARTNERS

-During its annual awards banquet (April 20, 2018) VOICE-Buffalo honored the following community leaders in Buffalo's struggle for social justice:
+During its spring 2018 awards banquet, VOICE-Buffalo honored the following community leaders in Buffalo's struggle for social justice: